RILAB/bis101/studer_et_al..md

 In this regions, only 4 differences between maize and teosinte.:

 * 2 SNPs
-* two TEs: a MITE (nonautonomous DNA transposon) & a larger Helitron (LTR retro)
+* two TEs: a MITE (nonautonomous DNA transposon) & a larger Hopscotch (LTR retro)

-Tested each in transient assay (enhancer bashing).
+Tested each in transient assay (enhancer trapping).
 (NOS terminator stops transcription)

 Distal represses expression, but with or without MITE